0x4248/printc/README.md

 ### Colours

 Shows colours in the prints at the level.
+This can help you see the level of the print.

 ## Levels